-This hybrid (online/face) to face course invites students into a community of engaged learning.
-The course consists of eight modules, with a new module beginning every two weeks in the Blackboard Learning Management System.
-We expect students to log in/attend class every Tuesday and Thursday at 3:15 pm, participate in the discussions, and to engage the professor and fellow students through the Blackboard/face to face medium.
+This online course invites students into a community of engaged learning.
+The course consists of five learning modules, with a new module beginning every week in the Blackboard Learning Management System.
+I expect students to log in/attend class every Thursday at 6:00 pm, participate in the discussions, and to engage the professor and fellow students through the Blackboard/face to face medium.

-Course Assignements:
+Course Assignements :

-- Discussion Questions (20 points)- Participation and attendance are mandatory for this course.
-You can earn up to 20 points by actively engaging in class discussions.
-Some of your responses must be submitted on Blackboard for credit. - Analyzing Diverse Populations PowerPoint Presentation (10 points)- For this assignment, you will research a K-12 school within the Eagle Pass Independent School District, focusing on the school's special populations, academic performance, and student demographics.
-You will present your findings in a 5-8 slide PowerPoint, analyzing data from the TEA Report Cards, including STAAR outcomes and student diversity for the 2023-2024 school year. - Diverse Lesson Collaboration (5 points)- In this group project, you will collaborate with classmates to design a lesson plan that addresses the diverse needs of students for the school you researched.
-Each student will submit their own personalized lesson plan focused on supporting special education, economically disadvantaged, and emergent bilingual students. - Empathy and EB Support (5 points)- In this assignment, you will revise your lesson plan to include strategies that foster empathy for diverse learners and support Emergent Bilinguals (EB).
-You will incorporate empathy-building activities and EB-specific strategies, such as scaffolding and collaborative learning, to ensure an inclusive and supportive classroom environment. - Differentiation Strategies (5 points)- In this assignment, you will update your lesson plan to include strategies for differentiating instruction for diverse student populations, such as migrant, economically disadvantaged, foster care, homeless, military-connected, and religiously absent students.
-Your focus will be on demonstrating empathy, flexibility, and
+- Discussion Questions (30 points)- Participation and attendance are mandatory for this course.
+You can earn up to 30 points by actively engaging in class discussions. - Analyzing Diverse Populations PowerPoint Presentation (20 points)- For this assignment, you will research a K-12 school within the Eagle Pass Independent School District, focusing on the school's special populations, academic performance, and student demographics.
+You will present your findings in a 5-8 slide PowerPoint, analyzing data from the TEA Report Cards, including STAAR outcomes and student diversity for the 2023-2024 school year. - Professional Learning Communities (5 points)- In this group project, you will collaborate with classmates to design a lesson plan that addresses the diverse needs of students for the school you researched.
+Each student will submit their own personalized lesson plan focused on supporting special education, economically disadvantaged, and emergent bilingual students. - Midterm Exam (10 points)- In this graded exam within blackboard, you will complete ten questions designed to help you delve more deeply into the text material, to strengthen knowledge, skills, and understanding of the concepts, definitions, and theories behind diverse populations. - Diverse Student Support Presentation (20 points)- In this assignment, you will prepare to teach a class by using all the strategies that focus on supporting diverse student populations.
+Your approach will emphasize helping students with various needs, such as physical disabilities, dyslexia, intellectual disabilities, and more, ensuring that all students have an inclusive and supportive learning environment.